Skip to content

 User credentials prompt.

 Once entered, credentials are cached for the TTL duration configured on the tenant.
 The remaining time is visible in the status bar.
+The Clear credentials icon (next to the TTL counter) allows you to manually clear the cache and re-enter new credentials without logging out.

 TTL in status bar